RichardPix/RASTFM_MATLAB/README.md

 Copyright and License
 ===================================================================================================================================================================
-Copyright (c) 2018–2025 Yongquan Zhao, yqzhao@niglas.ac.cn, Ningjing Institute of Geography and Limnology, Chinese Academy of Sciences (NIGLAS).
+Copyright (c) 2018–2025 Yongquan Zhao, yqzhao@niglas.ac.cn, Ningjing Institute of Geography and Limnology, Chinese Academy of Sciences (NIGLAS); Bo Huang, bohuang@hku.hk, The University of Hong Kong.

 This repository is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.